LASER-UMASS/Themis/Themis2.0/README.md

             </values>
         </input>

 Here you specify the name of the input, its type and the values that you want it to take.
 Here we have used the data type categorical.
 Another input data type in continuousInt (very much like Integer in Java).
-Likewise, you can create as many input variables as you want, however, with more values, the more time Themis&reg; will take to complete.
+Likewise, you can create as many input variables as you want, however, with more values, the more time Themis&trade; will take to complete.

 ### Confidence and Threshold values